 You realize that you have to make all the critical decisions regarding their lives, from the schools they go to, to the after-school programs they indulge in, or better yet, what and how they eat to stay healthy and strong.

 Part of your responsibility as a parent involves looking out for your child’s health.
 Their dental health plays a significant role in determining their overall health status.
-Dental health not only contributes to their overall health but also can impact their proper growth and development.
+Dental health contributes to their overall health and can impact their proper growth and development.

 It’s not a walk in the park keeping an eye on a child’s dental health.
-They may find visiting the dentist regularly or brushing and flossing every day to be tedious and boring.
-Children will often give you a difficult time trying and avoid these necessary dental processes.
+They may find visiting the dentist regularly or brushing and flossing daily tedious.
+Children will often give you a difficult time trying and avoiding these necessary dental processes.
 However, it is essential to be adamant about ensuring that they follow up on these processes to help keep dental issues at bay and safeguard their oral health.